buildkite/agent-stack-k8s/README.md

 ```

 The `config` key contains configuration passed directly to the binary, and so supports all the keys documented in [the example](examples/config.yaml).

-## Validating your pipeline

-With the unstructured nature of Buildkite plugin specs, it can be frustratingly
-easy to mess up your configuration and then have to debug why your agent pods are failing to start.
-To help prevent this sort of error, there's a linter that uses [JSON
-schema](https://json-schema.org/) to validate the pipeline and plugin
-configuration.

-This currently can't prevent every sort of error, you might still have a reference to a Kubernetes volume that doesn't exist, or other errors of that sort, but it will validate that the fields match the API spec we expect.

-Our JSON schema can also be used with editors that support JSON Schema by configuring your editor to validate against the schema found [here](./cmd/linter/schema.json).

 ## Open questions